-CONTENT SEGMENTS LEARNING ACTIVITIES

-A. The Processing Phase Instructor-Led Presentations

-Video Presentation

-B. Narrative DWI Arrest Report

-C. Case Preparation and Pretrial Conference Interactive Discussion

-Instructor-Led Demonstrations

-D. Guidelines for Direct Testimony Participant Presentations

-The foundation for preparation and successful testimony is the relationship between the law enforcement officer(s) involved with the arrest and the prosecuting attorney(s) associated with the case.
+CONTENT SEGMENTSLEARNING ACTIVITIES A. The Processing PhaseInstructor-Led Presentations B. Narrative DWI Arrest Report C. Case Preparation and Pretrial Conference D. Guidelines for Direct TestimonyParticipant Presentations The foundation for preparation and successful testimony is the relationship between the law enforcement officer(s) involved with the arrest and the prosecuting attorney(s) associated with the case.
 Effective communication and a clear understanding of each group's objectives and expectations is essential for successful prosecution.

-- Discuss the essential elements of the DWI arrest report - Discuss the importance of pretrial conferences and presentation of evidence in the DWI trial
+- Discuss the essential elements of the DWI arrest report - Discuss the importance of pretrial conferences and presentation of evidence in the DWI trial impairment of the defendant.

-You, as the state's primary witness, play an important part in illustrating to the judge/jury the impairment of the defendant.
 In addition to verbal testimony, visual aids are often helpful in painting the picture of the entire DWI detection process.
 Visual aids engage the judge/jury and increase the retention of information.
 In addition, it is important that you do not use legal, law enforcement or medical terms unless absolutely necessary.
 The use of plain English assists the judge, jury and others involved in the case to understand the specifics of all the testimony.